 - The review will identify places where you can change your behavior or develop new skills to help you succeed at your goals.

-- Be prepared to be surprised by one or two things, you may even be angry.
-That’s a normal reaction.
-Pay close attention to it — it will identify areas where you have the greatest opportunity to be more effective!
+- Be prepared to be surprised by one or two things.
+You may even be angry, and that’s a normal reaction.
+Pay close attention to your reaction.
+It will identify areas where you have the greatest opportunity to be more effective!

-The most important thing for a subject to understand is that they are 100% responsible for listening to the feedback, deciding on change, and developing new skills.
+The most important thing for a subject to understand is that they are 100% responsible for listening to the feedback, deciding whether or not to change, and developing new skills.

 Their job is to provide valuable feedback for the subject and also rate the subject on key skills.
 The ratings provide a measurement of improvement for the subject, but also a baseline to understand areas where the subject may want to focus attention and development.